cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ### User Forgot Password Response
 The response will always be successful, only because of infrastructural problems (network, database etc.) an error code will be returned
+If the user exists an email, with the necessary informations, will get send to the user.

 ## User Reset Password
 With this request the password of a user can be reset.
 It is only available for MTC(Cloud) installations